(Screenshot via State of Maryland)

-To launch the express service, states must opt-in, as Hogan said Maryland is doing.
-Virginia and D.C. were also listed widely in news reports as additional states that are adopting the new version of the technology.
-These jurisdictions don’t have to build standalone apps for this service, but must deploy two types of servers, according to Apple’s description of how the app works for developers.
-A separate server launched this summer by the Association of Public Health Laboratories allows for data interoperability between states, per The Verge.
+To launch the express service, states must opt-in, as Maryland is doing.
+Virginia, D.C. and Nevada will also be among the first areas to add the feature.
+These jurisdictions don’t have to build standalone apps, but must deploy two types of servers, according to Apple’s description of how the app works for developers.

 As for users, they will have to opt-in, as well.
 After changing their settings in response to a notification, the function will use Bluetooth data and enable notifications if users come into contact with someone who has reported testing positive for the coronavirus.
 The iOS version is built into iOS 13.7, which was released Tuesday, while Android will be available for users with Android 6.0 or higher.

 According to FAQs posted by Apple and Google, the public health authorities set parameters around time and distance that could indicate exposure.
 Phones work in the background to exchange random IDs that change every 10-20 minutes.
 If there’s a match between between an ID that indicates a COVID-19 case, a user will get a notification, the Android FAQ states.

 With data sharing agreements may come concerns about privacy.
 In its FAQ, Apple said that the system does not share location data with the user’s device, and the system is only used by public health authorities.
 Plus, users can turn the function off, they say.